 - You are self-employed

-- You can choose what work to do, when and depending on the sector, where you do it (this may depend on your industry
+- You can choose what work to do, when and where you do it (this may depend on your industry

 - You are responsible for paying your own taxes, ACC levies, and putting money away in Kiwisaver

 - There is no sick or holiday pay

-- Having your hourly rate set too low – this is easier for you have been a paid employee in the industry.
+- Having your hourly rate set too low – this is easier for if you’ve previously been a paid employee in the industry.
 A good rule of thumb would be your old hourly rate + 20%.
 This may seem a lot at first, but remember that you need a markup to cover annual leave, sick leave, and public holidays.
 Our separate blog deals specifically with pricing.

-- Even if you are a contractor, you should have a contract of service with your client to set out the terms applying to your sevices.
+- Even if you are a contractor, you should always have a contract of service with your client to set out the terms applying to your sevices.
 Make sure your contract is specific for your client – you may have different contracts under different circumstances.

-- You are expected to have your own equipment/tools that are needed for your job
+- You are expected to have your own equipment and tools needed for your job

-- Getting loans and mortgages – this can be harder than when you are an employee, you will need to be able to demonstrate to the bank your work history and a forecast of your projected income for the next 12 months.
+- Getting loans and mortgages – this can be harder than when you were an employee.
+You will need to demonstrate to the bank your business history and provide a forecast of your projected income and expenses for the next 12 months.
 For the first couple of years, this will be extremely difficult unless you have an ongoing contracts for the future.

-- Insurance and/or ACC – You need to consider what happens if you can not work due to either an accident or sickness.
+- Insurance and/or ACC – you need to consider the impact to you and your family if you cannot work due to either an accident or sickness.